 If the leaves remain curled when they are in shade then the plants do not have enough water and you need to look at either supplementing their water supply OR reducing their water needs.
-Often cutting back some culms will make a big difference.
+Removing excess foliage is the best way to reduce the water needs of plants.

-If the plant is still establishing then the problem is not a big enough root system and not enough water.
-If the plants are 3+ years old and definitely if 5+ years old then cutting back any culms that are not needed or cutting some down to half the height, trimming the tops off (so you really need a 7m screen or will 5m be enough?) will reduce the number of leaves and reduce the transpiration rate, reducing the need for water.
+If the plant is still establishing, the soil is moist and the leaves are still curled then it's most likely caused but the root system simply not being big enough yet.
+If the plants are established then cutting back any culms that are not needed, cutting some down to half the height, trimming the tops off (do you really need a 7m screen or will 5m be enough?) will reduce the number of leaves and reduce the transpiration rate, reducing the need for water.